IMPRS and PhD Programme

 • attend seminars, lectures and courses, and are encouraged to present their results at conferences.

-The doctoral researchers at the MPI-MP, including IMPRS students, are represented by the PhD representatives.
+The doctoral researchers at the MPI-MP are represented by the PhD representatives.
 The PhD representatives organize events and transferable skills training for all graduate students at the MPI-MP.
-All doctoral researchers in the Max Planck Society are organized within the PhDnet.
+All doctoral researchers in the Max Planck Society are organized in the PhDnet.

 The great majority of our doctoral researchers are registered as doctoral candidates with the Faculty of Science at the University of Potsdam.
 Advice and support on administrative questions regarding the University of Potsdam, for example on how to register as doctoral candidate with the Faculty of Science and enrol as doctoral student with the University, is offered by the Doctoral Programme Coordinator, Ina Talke.
 If you would like to learn more about campus life, funding and tuition, have a look at our FAQ page.